AliJoron/portfolio/README.md

 # portfolio
 # This is the repo of my website
-# was created using HTML, CSS, and Javascript
+# created using HTML, CSS, and Javascript
-# submitin in the contact from proceeded by formspree.io
+# submit button(send) in the contact form proceeded by formspree.io
+# nav bar built using bootstrap
+# flaticon, devicon, font-awesome.

 Thanks in advance,
 Ali Joron